 The program accepts five students annually.
-The deadline for applying is in the first two weeks of January.
 Interested persons are encouraged to make arrangements to visit the program.

 Video by Salty Xi Jie Ng, 2019.